davidmalcolm/texi2rst/output/_build/html/_sources/an-inline-function-is-as-fast-as-a-macro.txt

 .. index:: fkeep-inline-functions

-When a function is both inline and ``static``, if all calls to the function are integrated into the caller, and the functions address is never used, then the functions own assembler code is never referenced.
+When a function is both inline and ``static``, if all calls to the function are integrated into the caller, and the function's address is never used, then the function's own assembler code is never referenced.
 In this case, GCC does not actually output assembler code for the function, unless you specify the option :option:`-fkeep-inline-functions`.
-Some calls cannot be integrated for various reasons (in particular, calls that precede the functions definition cannot be integrated, and neither can recursive calls within the definition).
+Some calls cannot be integrated for various reasons (in particular, calls that precede the function's definition cannot be integrated, and neither can recursive calls within the definition).
 If there is a nonintegrated call, then the function is compiled to assembler code as usual.
-The function must also be compiled as usual if the program refers to its address, because that cant be inlined.
+The function must also be compiled as usual if the program refers to its address, because that can't be inlined.

 .. index:: Winline